 What is French New Wave?
 Meaning And Examples.

 The French New Wave, or Nouvelle Vague, emerged in the late 1950s and 1960s.
-Influenced by the works of Italian Neorealism and classical Hollywood cinema, the movement sought to break away from traditional filmmaking conventions.
+Influenced by the works of Italian Neorealism and classical Hollywood cinema, the film movement sought to break away from traditional filmmaking conventions.
 While heavily influenced by their predecessors, directors like Jean-Luc Godard, François Truffaut, and Claude Chabrol aimed to create a more personal and author-driven cinema.

 Styles and Techniques